 Step 1: Set up your Tessitura preferences IDs in WordFly

-- Add the appropriate preference ID from Tessitura system tables in the ID field.
+- Enter the preference ID from Tessitura system tables

-- Click Delete to remove a preference.
+- To remove a preference, click Delete.
 However, be aware that deleting a preference will delete any stored subscriber data for that preference.

 - Subscribers going to the preferences page will see boxes checked for any preferences they are signed up to receive in the past.